How to Create High-Impact Training Videos for Your Company

 Why do companies use video for their training?

-In our other blog, “Training Video Explained,” we talked about how there are a few different types of training videos depending on who they are for.
-Some are made for clients or customers, some are for internal teams, and others are created for company partners.
+In our other blog, “Training Video Explained,” we discussed the different types of training videos based on the audience.
+Some are made for customers, others for employee training videos, some for internal teams, and others are created for company partners.

 And honestly, after working on a lot of training videos, we’ve noticed something pretty clear.
 Compared to other types of content, training videos usually have a very specific audience.
 They are niche on purpose, which actually helps the content stay focused and reach the people who really need it.

 So, back to the main question: why use video for training at all?
 Especially if the content is niche and you might need different versions for slightly different situations.
-It can sound a bit repetitive at first.
+Training video production can sound a bit repetitive at first, but it’s one of the most effective ways to engage learners and ensure the information is retained.

-The simple answer is that training videos make it much easier to teach the same thing again and again without wasting time.
-They speed up the process, reduce mistakes, and keep the information consistent for everyone.
-Instead of just giving people a list of steps, you can walk them through real examples and let them see how things actually work.
-And once the video exists, anyone can rewatch it whenever they need a refresher, instead of asking the same questions over and over.
+Training videos make it easy to teach the same thing repeatedly without wasting time.
+They speed up learning, reduce mistakes, and keep information consistent.
+Instead of just listing steps, you can show real examples and let people see how things work.
+Once the video exists, anyone can rewatch it whenever they need a refresher.

 Types of training videos